Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Related work

 In terms of data sources.
-Most research discussed thus far utilized static data from fixed-location sensors like loop detectors or static data combined with mobile data obtained from probe vehicles \cite{nanthawichit2003application,seo2015probe,yuan2014network}.
+Most research discussed thus far utilized static data from fixed-location sensors like loop detectors or static data combined with mobile data obtained from probe vehicles \citep{nanthawichit2003application,seo2015probe,yuan2014network}.
 Recently, more and more researchers investigated the trajectory-based TSE methods from the data.
-For example, utilized the trajectory data of probe vehicles or connected-automated vehicles (CAVs) to estimate the traffic state of freeways \citet{seo2015estimation, kyriacou2022bayesian, seo2015probe,wang2021low}.
-Moreover, there is a trend that combines model-based and data-driven models to develop ``physics-informed'' machine learning models for TSE \cite{shi2021physics, usama2022physics, shi2021physics2}.
+For example, \citep{seo2015estimation, kyriacou2022bayesian, seo2015probe,wang2021low} utilized the trajectory data of probe vehicles or connected-automated vehicles (CAVs) to estimate the traffic state of freeways.
+Moreover, there is a trend that combines model-based and data-driven models to develop ``physics-informed'' machine learning models for TSE \citep{shi2021physics, usama2022physics, shi2021physics2}.

 Traditional fixed sensors are expensive to install and maintain throughout the road.
 With the development of Connected Vehicle (CV) technology, there exists an opportunity that such moving sensors can provide data sources at a relatively cheaper cost all over the road.
 Therefore, we still have to deal with the scenario where data is sparse because not all cars are CVs to provide information.
 There is some research about the TSE using CV technology. \citet{chen2019traffic} estimated traffic states like flow, density, and speed by proposing an algorithm based on CV Basic Safety Message (BSM) data.
-This study tested the Kalman Filter and cell transmission algorithm in a simulator. \citet{fountoulakis2017highway} proposed microscopic simulation research of the TSE with mixed traffic (CVs and conventional vehicles) via CV and spot-sensor data.
+This study tested the Kalman Filter and cell transmission algorithm in a simulator. { \citet{rempe2017phase} proposed a phase-based smoothing method to estimate traffic states from floating car trajectories; this method is consistent with the three-phase traffic theory \citep{kerner1999physics}.} \citet{fountoulakis2017highway} proposed microscopic simulation research of the TSE with mixed traffic (CVs and conventional vehicles) via CV and spot-sensor data.
 At the same time, \citet{bekiaris2017highway} developed a model-based TSE approach for per-lane density estimation and an on-ramp and off-ramp flow estimation in the presence of connected vehicles.
-There have also been works discussed online and offline TSE with CV data in a Bayesian model \cite{kyriacou2022bayesian}.
+There have also been works discussed online and offline TSE with CV data in a Bayesian model \citep{kyriacou2022bayesian}.